 You can feed your guppy fish commercial food, but try to use food from well-known brands, such as Tetra.

 You can feed flakes, veggie pellets, spirulina tablets, freeze-dried brine shrimp, tubifex or blood worms.

-If you have the time and the willing, you can prepare food for your guppies at home.
+If you have the time and the will, you can prepare food for your guppies at home.
 You can cultivate live food such as daphnia, brine shrimp or vinegar eels.

 2. Regular Water Changes

-Doing regular water changes is also a key factor when it comes to keep your guppy fish health.
+Doing regular water changes is also a key factor when it comes to keeping your guppy fish healthy.

-By changing water in your tank you will remove the toxins that are harmful for your guppy fish.
+By changing the water in your tank you will remove the toxins that are harmful to your guppy fish.

 Don’t be lazy and don’t skip on water changes if you want to extend the life of your fish and keep them healthy.

 3. Regular Tank Maintenance

 Depending on the size of the filter once or twice a month it is necessary to clean it.